 - The event which caused an injury

 Most insurance plans cover acute or short-term conditions.
-However, there may be a co-pay at the time of your visit.
+However, there may be a “co-pay” at the time of your visit.
 If you have a chronic or long-term condition, be sure to check with your insurance company to understand what your insurance covers.
-Most policies will cover initial care and some rehabilitative care.
-Insurance companies do not typically cover maintenance or wellness care.
+At our clinic in Rochester, NY, we often see policies which cover initial care and some rehabilitative care.
+However, insurance companies do not typically cover maintenance or wellness care.

 Stages of Chiropractic Care

-Chiropractic Insurance Coverage handles this differently.
-Understanding the type of care you need will help determine what your insurance may cover.
+Chiropractic Insurance Coverage is uniquely structured to handle this need.
+This coverage with the understanding that the type of care you need will determine what your insurance may cover.
 It will also help determine whether the patient or the insurance company bear the financial responsibility for care.
 There are three stages of chiropractic care.

 Chiropractic care coverage varies for each insurance company.
 Sometimes, insurance companies have a deductible to meet before treatment is covered.
 There may even be instances where chiropractic care is not covered by insurance.
 So, before you create an out-of-pocket expense, if you have any questions about what your insurance covers, check with your insurance company.

 Overall, patients who seek chiropractic care for back pain have reported lower costs for treatment.
 If you are interested in scheduling an appointment with us, or have questions about insurance coverage, contact our office.
 We’ve been through this process numerous times and can often assist patients in navigating the paperwork and calls in order to promote healing and a healthy recovery.